PtrBld/MMM-Button/README.md

 2. Execute `npm install` to install the node dependencies.

 ## Using the module

-To use this module, add it to the modules array in the `config/config.js` file:
+First of all connect a button to your Raspberry PI: [How to connect a button](http://razzpisampler.oreilly.com/ch07.html) To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript
 modules: [